Who Is Cardi B Dating? What to Know About Her Fiancé Offset

 Cardi B has rapped her way into our hearts, but there’s another man who has stolen hers.
-The star is engaged to rapper Offset and has proudly shown off her $500,000 engagement ring from her fiancé.
+The star has been engaged to rapper Offset, with whom she's expecting her first child, and she's proudly shown off her $500,000 engagement ring from her fiancé.

 The two first collaborated on a track, “Lick,” which debuted on Jan.
 20, 2017, and made their public debut as a couple at the Super Bowl just a few weeks later.
 The two held hands, seemingly confirming those romance rumors.
 They became Instagram official on Valentine’s Day with a video: